YasuhiroABE/ub-autoinstall-iso/README.md

     $ make setup
     $ make geniso

-In Ubuntu 22.04, the geniso task might be failed due to the locale, so it is safe to specify LANG=C.
+The geniso task might be failed due to the locale, so it is safe to specify LANG=C.

 If you want to specify a LANG other than "C", change the GENISO_LANG value in the Makefile.

 config/user-data file